leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

   - Entrepreneurship is arrogance of the highest order, requires you knowing what everyone else believes, and then having the confidence to say you're going in a different direction
   - That's the status seeking, identity creating thing I think we call creativity

 *LL - Similar to the principle of [Chesterton's fence](https://en.wikipedia.org/wiki/Wikipedia:Chesterton%27s_fence "Fence"), that you shouldn't change something until you understand the reason behind the current state, it's usually worth understanding why your proposed business doesn't yet exist.
-Sometimes ideas that sound great at first (group coupons, meal kits, DTC) don't work because the market is too small, customer acqusition is too expensive, or the unit economics don't make sense.*
+Sometimes ideas that sound great at first (group coupons, meal kits, DTC) don't work because the market is too small, customer acquisition is too expensive, or the unit economics don't make sense.*

 - Being an authentic contrarian vs a consensus contrarian
   - Peter Thiel \[3\] is an example of an authentic contrarian, compared to everyone who says they are contrarian but aren't really